 Still using spreadsheets to track your finances?
 It’s about time you level up your financial planning with SGFinDex.

-The wave of Open Banking that started from Europe has now swept across the globe to include the shores of Singapore.
+The wave of Open Banking that started in Europe has now swept across the globe to include the shores of Singapore.

 The philosophy behind Open Banking is to democratise data across banks and give consumers more control over how financial information is being used.
 Recently, the Monetary Authority of Singapore (MAS) announced that it will be launching the SGFinDex in a step towards Open Banking in Singapore.